besynnerlig/HABApp-Inspiration/README.md

 ## Repository Structure

-The repository is organized based on the structure seen from the OpenHAB directory where `habapp? is a sub folder.
+The repository is organized based on the structure seen from the OpenHAB directory where `habapp` is a sub folder.
 Explore the directories below to find examples related to different aspects of home automation:

 - `habapp/config`: Configuration files and settings related to your HABApp setup.